blackravenltd/dojo/v2/README.md

-# BlackRaven Dojo 2020
+# BlackRaven Dojo (v2, 2020)

-The Proposed changes for BR Dojo in 2020.
-The main intent is to separate out the basics as a seperate prelimiary course, and make the main course non-linear, i.e. someone who completes basic can join the main course immediately during any module, and graduates a year later when they have completed the rest of the modules and the course has cycled back to the module they originally joined.
+The BlackRaven Dojo is a course in Software Engineering fundamentals comprising of 2 levels - basic training, and the professional course modules.
+The course is designed for all levels of experience, and assumes no previous knowledge of programming.
+The objectives of the course are:

+* To teach fundamental machine architecture
+* To fill the gaps in understanding from high-level-first programming courses by teaching from a machine-level perspective
+* To abstract the concept of specific programming languages to general principles
+* To teach and develop research skills

+## Costs

+The course is offered at NZD $100 per student per session.
+A maximum of two merit (scholarship) places will be offered at each session, these students will be welcome at no charge.
+Selection of merit students shall be at the discretion of the tutors, and their decision is final.

 ## Structure

+There are two levels of training - Basic and Professional.
+The Basic course comprises of 6 weeks of classroom training and an assessment.
+Students who pass the Basic course may proceed to the Professional Modules, and having completed all modules the student graduates.

 ### Basic - "There's No Magic"

 Class size maximum 10.
-Runs continuously throughout the year (1hr/week) with assignment.
+Runs continuously throughout the year, beginning every 6 weeks.
+The classroom time is 1hr/week, with additonal assignments.

 * Binary, Hexadecimal, Boolean logic, Logic Gates
 * CPU conceptual architecture, Memory Architecture, Von Neumann vs. Harvard architecture